cassiomolin/cassiomolin.github.io/_posts/2018-07-23-comparing-json-documents-in-java.markdown

 MapDifference<String, Object> difference = Maps.difference(left, right);
 ```

-Everything was good until I compared complex JSON documents, with nested objects and arrays.
+Everything was good until I had to compare complex JSON documents, with nested objects and arrays.
 A JSON document with nested objects is represented as a map of maps and [`Maps.difference(Map<K, V>, Map<K, V>)`][Maps.difference] doesn't give nice comparison results for that.

 My next approach was to flat the maps and then compare them.
 It provided me with better comparison results especially for complex JSON documents.